 All orientations and all regular practice sessions are offered free of charge.
-The Sangha does pay substantial rent to maintain our sitting space, so we welcome your donations ($5/evening is suggested).

 If you are looking only for relaxation: You may find it more fruitful to explore a technique called Progressive Muscle Relaxation.
 Zen practice may lead to relaxation–but then again, it may not.
 The Zen tradition regards relaxation as a potential side-effect, and not so much as the goal of practice.
 But if you are looking to learn a variety of techniques that might help you relax, a fabulous book you may enjoy is Meditation & Relaxation in Plain English, by Bob Sharples.